 - Gently toss the blueberries in 1-2 tsps of flour before adding them into the mixing bowl.
 This will help absorb any liquid they may have from washing and prevent from sinking.
 Then add into the bowl and mix in a few times.1 cup fresh blueberries*

-- Evenly divide the batter between your liners, they should be almost or all the way full.
-Using a cookie scooper helps big time to minimize the mess.
-Add extra blueberries on top and sprinkle some white sugar.
+- Evenly divide the batter between your liners, they should be halfway full if using tulip liners, and almost or all the way full if using regular liners.
+Add a few more blueberries sprinkle some white sugar on top (optional).

 - Bake the muffins at 375°F for 23-28 minutes.
 If using regular liners, the muffins will bake for 20-25 minutes.
 The muffins are ready when a toothpick inserted comes out dry with no wet batter.

-- These blueberry muffins stay fresh covered at room temperature for a few days, or in the refrigerator in an airtight container for up to 1 week!
+- These blueberry oatmeal muffins are best served fresh, but stay good at room temperature for a few times and in the refrigerator in an airtight container for up to 1 week!

 Momof4Boys says